makrai/notes/rogers2002-bertology.md

     from POS-tagging to dependency parsing to semantic role labeling
   * lower layers were more useful for chunking, while middle layers were more useful for parsing (Jawahar+ 2019)
-  * Liu+ (2019a) find the opposite: both POStagging and chunking were also performed best at the middle layers, in both BERT-base and BERT-large
+  * Liu+ (2019a) find the opposite: both POS-tagging and chunking were also performed best at the middle layers, in both BERT-base and BERT-large
 * final layers of BERT are the most task-specific
   * In pre-training, this means specificity to the MLM task, which would